GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-04-17-gna_is_back.md

 and I am happy to be able to work on Global Names project again!

 What kind of resources do we have now?
-2 months of Paddy (David Patterson) time, 2 months of Rich Pile time, About a 1.5 years of mine, and 1 year of another developer.
+2 months of Paddy (David Patterson) time, 2 months of Rich Pyle time, About a 1.5 years of mine, and 1 year of another developer.
 We also got 2 excellent participants for Google Summer of Code this year, so it is 6 months of their time as well.
 And a quest for further funding continues as I write.